 That’s why CLF’s Zero Waste Project is focused on passing bag bans, while also working to reduce plastic use overall – including any single-use plastics designed for disposal.
 Our Plastic Free New England campaign embodies that effort – to move towards a New England with no disposable plastic options.

 Banning single-use plastic bags is a small but critical first step towards tackling the plastic crisis.
-The consideration and adoption of bag bans have already played a crucial role in drawing attention to the harms of plastic and has pushed people to examine their plastic consumption habits.
+The consideration and adoption of bag bans have already played a crucial role in drawing attention to the harms of plastic and have pushed people to examine their plastic consumption habits.